spryker/spryker-docs/docs/scu/dev/spryker-code-upgrader.md

 ## Semi-automated upgrade process

 Based on the upgrade schedule, the Upgrader checks the connected branch of your application's repository.
-If new updates were released since your last upgrade, the Upgrader tool creates a PR.
+If  updates were released since your last upgrade, the Upgrader creates a PR.
 The PR contains [minor and patch module versions](/docs/dg/dev/architecture/module-api/semantic-versioning-major-vs.-minor-vs.-patch-release.html), which you need to review and merge.
-If there are any major updates, the PR will contain instructions for a manual update.
+If there are major updates, the PR will contain instructions for a manual upgrade.

 You can change the upgrade schedule to better fit your development process.

 ## Availability of Spryker Code Upgrader